OpenNTI/nti.docs.platform.enduser/editorguide/setup.rst

 **Categories**

-Tag courses with one or multiple tags (e.g., “English Literature”).
+Tag courses with one or multiple tags (e.g., “Organizational Leadership”).
 These tags will create categories within the course catalog, and allow learners to search available courses by category.

 Course Assets